 What Are The Benefits of No-Ratio Mortgage Loans?

 The first benefit has to be that it doesn’t require income or debt-to-income ratio verification for you to qualify.
-Instead, the lender is more concerned about your credit history and assets, which helps determine your ability to repay the loan.
+Instead, the lender is more concerned about your credit history and assets, which helps determine your loan repayment ability.
 This means that borrowers with a higher debt-to-income ratio can qualify.
 Secondly, the fact that this mortgage requires fewer documents to process means that the processing time is minimal, making it ideal for investors looking to close a quick deal.
-Individuals with incomes that are a bit harder to document can qualify for these loans – and these are individuals who would never qualify for conventional mortgages.

 Factors To Consider About Non-QM Loans